maodes/key-value/services/handlers/README.md

 1. key -- *required*
 2. timestamp -- *either a unix timestamp or null*

-Request will return the entire row of the key if the key and its corresponding timestamp exists.
+Request will return the row corresponding to the key and timestamp.
+If timestamp is not given, the latest, it will return the row with the latest update.
 Row includes: ```key, value, timestamp```

-## upsert-entry.js
+## insert-entry.js

-Updates the entry or saves an entry if it doesn't.

-* Checks the key and its corresponding timestamp ( either unix timestamp or null ) if it exists in the database.
-* Saves the entry if the combination of the key and timestamp does not exist in the database
-* Updates the value of the entry if the combination of the key and timestamp exists in the database.
+Saves an entry.

 Request parameters needed:
 1. key -- *required*